shenvilab/autodft/README.md

 ```
-autodft_flow:                           # Settings for 'chaperone' job
-  mem: 128mb                            # Memory
-  processors: 1                         # Number of processors
+autodft_flow:
-  time: '30:00:00'                      # Wall time (should be at least the sum of wall times for the CREST and Gaussian jobs)
+  time: '30:00:00'                      # Wall time for AutoDFT (should be at least the sum of wall times for the CREST and Gaussian jobs)

 crest:
   method: gfn2                          # Method (for available options, see: https://crest-lab.github.io/crest-docs/page/documentation/keywords.html)